A Harvest Bounty in Perth County

 - Organic Oasis Farm is located just outside of Shakespeare and has a vast selection of organic fruits and vegetables, as well as meats from their farm.
 Take a hike up to Happy Hog Lookout, where you can watch the hogs frolicking in the mud and sun.

 The one common thread that we discovered in all of the places that we visited is that quality matters.
 Everybody uses farm-fresh, locally grown – produced – sourced ingredients in their food.
 Ingredients matters.
 Freshness matters.
-Supporting the community, matters.
+Supporting community matters.
 All of this was evident in every aspect of our visit to Perth County.

 Good things do grow in Ontario.
-In Perth County there is an abundance of good things to do, to eat, and to discover.
+In Perth County, there is an abundance of good things to do, to eat, and to discover.
 Plan your visit to Perth County, and the many communities that make up this significant part of Ontario.
 You can find many more activities and resources on what to do in the area on the Perth County Tourism website.
 Pick up or download a copy of their Farm Gate map and start exploring all of the farm-fresh goodness that awaits you.